joannekoye/Programmer-Portfolio/README.md

 ## Setup/Installation Requirements
 * Internet Connection
 * Search engine
-*THe link to the live site on Github pages is: https://joannekoye.github.io/Programmer-Portfolio/
+*The link to the live site on Github pages is: https://joannekoye.github.io/Programmer-Portfolio/

 ## Known Bugs